 Believe it or not, many individuals struggling with eating disorders will fall addicted to diet pills or laxatives.
 Because many illicit substances also diminish appetite, they often start experimenting with these substances to control their eating patterns.

-At Lighthouse Recovery Institute, we know that many recovering addicts also struggle with different types of eating disorders.
+At Lighthouse Recovery Institute, we know that many recovering addicts also struggle with different eating disorders.
 Through our comprehensive dual diagnosis treatment plans, we offer the support they need to manage their conditions simultaneously, so they can focus on what matters most — their recovery.